 - Develop and implement codes of ethics consistent with the Principles set out above.
-Industry associations should consider publicizing those members who have signed onto the industry codes, among other steps to encourage adoption of industry codes. - Make available training regarding industry codes of ethics to healthcare professionals and healthcare professional students in collaboration with recognized authorities. - Contribute to and participate in capacity building, in particular for small and medium sized enterprises (SMEs). - Work together to ensure that the above Principles and their industry codes of ethics remain relevant and effective to address new business arrangements that may emerge.
+Industry associations should consider publicly acknowledging members that have adopted industry codes, among other steps to encourage adoption of industry codes. - Make available training regarding industry codes of ethics to healthcare professionals and healthcare professional students in collaboration with recognized authorities. - Contribute to and participate in capacity building, in particular for small and medium sized enterprises (SMEs). - Work together to ensure that the above Principles and their industry codes of ethics remain relevant and effective to address new business arrangements that may emerge. - Encourage industry regulators and/or anti-corruption enforcement authorities to support the above Principles and local industry codes of ethics, where appropriate.